wdhg/reggie/README.md

 ## Install

+Installation is done using stack.
 Clone this repository and run:

 ```
 cd reggie
-make
-stack install
+make install
 ```

 ## Usage